 How to get around: within the cities, it is best to use taxis (know what it will cost you before using a taxi - bargain).
 Between cities, use a rented taxi (a few rented car agencies are there) or one of the very few major bus carriers - arrange for the taxi or the bus ticket early as, at times, you might not find any.
 As there are no proper guides, it is the same taxi drivers who can be the best guides around.

 Language and communication: Arabic is the main language.
-Very few people speak broken English, but of the foreign languages, it is the only alternative for Western visitors.
+Very few people speak broken English - which might help foreign visitors.
 Those from Eastern Africa might find a few people who speak Swahili or Somali.
 For mobile phone line - there are three main ones and by providing your passport, you can easily get a SIM card within minutes.
 In the main urban areas, there are many Internet cafes.

 People in Hadhramout: Hadhramis are simple, humble, engaging, hospitable and full of pride of being Hadhrami and of their culture.
 Most men dress in shirts and sarongs.
 Women dress in black.
 Qat and the smoking of shisha is not a part of Hadhrami culture, although many chew qat and very few young Hadhramis use the shisha.
-Out of respect for the locals, dress modestly and refrain from public displays of affection.
+Out of respect for the locals, dress modestly; and men and women should refrain from public displays of affection.

 A few more tips and advice: the best time to visit Hadhramout, is between October and March - the weather, then, is cool and welcoming; avoid the middle of the year completely.
 In urban areas, be very careful when crossing roads - especially of motorcycles.
-Carry some basic medicines with you - pain killers, medicine for stomach upsets and flatulence, bandages and some anti-scorpion and anti-snake bite serums.
+Carry some basic medicines with you - pain killers, medicine for stomach upsets and flatulence, bandages and some anti-scorpion and anti-snake bite serums; if you are visiting the western, coastal areas and Hajar - it is very advisable to take/use anti-malarial pills.
 Though Hadhramout is almost crime free, it is still advisable to avoid off roads.
 If you are using your own means, be careful with gasoline as shortages are common.